6 words to pump up your blah résumé

 So, be very careful about the way you use “reduced,” making sure to focus on the positive outcome of the reduction that your actions or your job role made.
 Some good examples of this in action include reducing the carbon footprint of a business, reducing customer complaints, and reducing overall business expenses.

-How to apply it “The implementation of a new CRM system managed by my team, reduced customer wait times by approximately 24 hours.”
+How to apply it: “The implementation of a new customer relationship management system managed by my team, reduced customer wait times by approximately 24 hours.”

 Negotiated

-Employers value individuals who are strong negotiators – people who can work with diplomacy and achieve outcomes that are beneficial to multiple parties.
+Employers value individuals who are strong negotiators—people who can work with diplomacy and achieve outcomes that are beneficial to multiple parties.
 Often business can get bogged down by disagreements, which costs time and money.
 A good negotiator can bring stalemates to an end and get the wheels turning again, which is valuable talent in any industry.
-And negotiations don’t always have to be about [LINK TO CONTR BLOG] salaries or big business deals, they could involve getting more child-care facilities for parents in your team, or persuading management to extend consider your project ideas.
+And negotiations don’t always have to be about salaries or big business deals, they could involve getting more child-care facilities for parents in your team, or persuading management to extend consider your project ideas.

-In action: “I successfully negotiated with a long term supplier, reducing our monthly outgoings by 10%.”
+How to apply it: “I successfully negotiated with a long-term supplier, reducing our monthly outgoings by 10%.”

 Delivered

-The job of every employee is to deliver in some way, whether it be delivering on KPI’s, projects, client presentations, or products.
-This is your opportunity to show how you can take ownership of something and deliver the desired results for the benefit of the organisation or business – something that employers always want to see from their new recruits, particularly in a world where ‘working from home’ is becoming more normal.
+The job of every employee is to deliver in some way, whether it be delivering on key performance indicators, projects, client presentations, or products.
+This is your opportunity to show how you can take ownership of something and deliver the desired results for the benefit of the organization or business—something that employers always want to see from their new recruits, particularly in a world where working from home is becoming more normal.

 Anything that lets you showcase how you use your initiative and how you practice self-management to deliver on your goals, is a bonus.

-In action: “My team delivered a record high in sales, in the financial year ending 2020.”
+How to apply it: “My team delivered a record high in sales, in the financial year ending 2020.”

 Resolved

-An individual who can resolve an issue – no matter how big or small – is valuable.
+An individual who can resolve an issue, no matter how big or small, is valuable.
 This is arguably the most important word of the six, because it reminds the hiring manager or recruiter that business and customer challenges and issues are inescapable, and that those who are able to resolve and work around such issues and challenges present extra value.

-In action: “Resolved an existing supplier issue by using new delivery routes to increase the number of available drivers by 15%”.
+How to apply it: “Resolved an existing supplier issue by using new delivery routes to increase the number of available drivers by 15%”.

-Your resume is your opportunity to present yourself to the employer or hiring manager, leaving them desperate to bring you in for an interview.
-Your job, before you even get into the interview room, is to make sure that your resume is designed to entice, attract, and generate a response from the employer – and these six words are your ticket to success.
+Your résumé is your opportunity to present yourself to the employer or hiring manager, leaving them desperate to bring you in for an interview.
+Your job, before you even get into the interview room, is to make sure that your résumé is designed to entice, attract, and generate a response from the employer—and these six words are your ticket to success.

 Use these six words to your advantage, by tailoring them to your target jobs and backing them up with facts and figures.